-Some of the marketing initiatives appropriate for Six Points include:
+Some of the other marketing initiatives appropriate for the urban village include:

-- Special events.

-- Urban village newsletter.

-- Target promotion with local restaurants.

-- Briefings to prospective developers/investors.
+- Special events & Joint Tex-Mex branding with Stockyards. - Urban village newsletter. - Target promotion with local restaurants. - Briefings to prospective developers/investors.

-- Marketing collaboration with other central cluster villages.

-- Transportation link for downtown patrons.
+- Marketing collaboration with other Central Cluster villages. - Transportation link for downtown patrons.